 Cognitive Behavior Groups

 Cognitive behavior therapy, more commonly known as CBT, is a frequently utilized type of therapy that helps individuals modify their behaviors to support a positive lifestyle.
-Group addiction therapy in Knoxville incorporates this evidence-based therapy into the services that they provide so that those in group sessions can work with one another to build their behavioral intelligence.
+Group addiction therapy incorporates this evidence-based therapy into the services that they provide so that those in group sessions can work with one another to build their behavioral intelligence.

 To start, the therapist might ask the group members to identify the beliefs and behaviors that they have that are problematic.
 In many cases, group members will share similar beliefs and behaviors.
 From there, the therapist can show clients ways to adopt positive thinking and behavior to their lives in an effort to help prevent relapse and foster success in recovery.

 Interpersonal Process Groups